baeisvo/MLOps-assignment-1/README.md

 3. job execution schedule
 > The job is currently is scheduled manually.
 Business wants to verify that indeed data recovery process is healthy every Sunday.
     >> [?]() If a job fails in pre-prod, should we still run it in prod? why?
+        >>> No, pre-prod is supposed to simulate prod therefore if it fails on pre-prod it is likely that it will also fail in prod
     >> [?]() How will you test that recovery was successful?
+        >>> 1. exit code 0 from recovery command
+            2. try to read some data from recoverDB (maybe get last created object and compare timestamps)
+            3. compare number of items from backup and recovery (cound be a costly operation)

 4. add parameters for multi-environment
 > This job will probably run in multiple envs, it might be a good idea to parameterize as much as possible to replace variables with refrences so that the code will be *DRY